PayFabric/Release-Notes/README.md

 # Change Log – 6/13/2022 Release

-**ADDED.** EVO Gift Card Support - Provide merchant the ability to process gift card transaction in both card present and card-not-present scenario via EVO Gift program.
-This enables merchant to offer flexible payment method(s) to their end customers.
+**ADDED.** EVO Gift Card Support - Provide merchants the ability to process gift card transaction in both card-present and card-not-present scenario via EVO Gift program.
+This enables merchants to offer flexible payment methods to their end customers.

 **ADDED.** Set Preferred Timezone - Provide merchant the flexibility to choose their preferred timezone on PayFabric portal.
 This will control their report view and have all the transaction reports associating to their chosen timezone.
 NOTE: Please check with your software vendors integrating to PayFabric to ensure their software version(s) supports this change.